compute-toys/wgpu-compute-toy/README.md

 This is the compute shader engine for https://compute.toys

-As well as running on the web via WebAssembly, it can run natively using standard desktop graphics APIs like Vulkan and DirectX.
+As well as running on the web via WebAssembly and WebGPU, it can run natively using standard desktop graphics APIs like Vulkan and DirectX.

 ## Native